tyc/successfulunittest/manuscript/Let_Get_Testing.md

 If the unit test passes, no assertion will be generated.
 An assertion triggered off is a failed test case.

+For a complex project, the building of the test executable would be captured into a `makefile`.
+This makes dealing with dependencies a much easier tasks.

 ## Test coverage

 For this test case, it is important to check the code coverage is adequate.
 This is a question that needs to be constantly asked, and the initial target is always 100% coverage for code and branch.
-If neither of these two metrics are not at 100% coverage when you release the software module, there are gaps in the code that are not tested.
+If neither of these two metrics does not have 100% coverage when you release the software module, there are gaps in the code that are not tested.

 The analysis for the test coverage is highly dependent on the implementation of the code.